 Does your home get too hot in the summer, even as your utility bill continues to climb each year?
-You may want to consider a “smart thermostat,” the next evolution in heating and air-conditioning technology.
-These systems can keep homes climate-controlled while making energy use more efficient.
+You may want to consider a “smart thermostat,” which is an evolution in heating and air-conditioning technology.
+These thermostats can keep homes climate-controlled while promoting energy efficiency.

 One of the primary reasons many people choose smart thermostats is because they want to cut down on utility bill costs.
 Although both models mentioned here can help you reach your energy goals, the Nest approach is a little more user-friendly.

 When you adjust the temperature in a way that will result in energy savings, a leaf icon appears on the thermostat.
 Using the Nest Thermostat for heating and setting it to 62 degrees or below will always get you the leaf, as will using the gadget to cool your home and setting the thermostat to 84 degrees or warmer.

 As the Nest Learning Thermostat gets smarter and learns the household’s preferences over time, you’ll see the leaf icon show up on the display whenever you choose temperature settings that save energy based on your preferences and habits.
 The leaf icon doesn’t provide more information besides the icon cue, but Nest’s support documentation about the feature indicates it will challenge people to set the thermostat higher or lower than usual.
 Making one-degree tweaks could save up to 5% on energy bills.

 Ecobee’s SmartThermostat is very similar, using eco+ software and scheduling assistant to learn when the house is active and adjust the temperature likewise.
 It also has a couple of features that Nest does not, like measuring humidity, focusing on particular rooms with added satellite sensors, and specifically learning how long it takes the house to warm up so the temperature can be ready when everyone wakes up.
 However, the interface and operation aren’t quite as intuitive as the Nest Thermostat.